 (2) Property shall not be released to a prisoner’s nominee, unless that nominee signs an acknowledgment of the receipt of the property at the time the property is released.

-[Regulation 36C inserted in Gazette 11 Feb 2003 p.
+[Regulation 36C inserted: Gazette 11 Feb 2003 p.
 415.]

 36D.
 Transfer of property between prisons